vfarcic/devops26/manuscript/02-intro.md

   $GH_USER/environment-jx-rocks-production

 rm -rf ~/.jx/environments/$GH_USER/environment-jx-rocks-*

-rm -f ~/.jx/jenkinsAuth.yaml
 ```

 We deleted the two repositories dedicated to environments, even though we did not explore them just yet.
 Environments are critical, and we will go into details in one of the next chapters.

-We also removed `jenkinsAuth.yaml` file.
-While it is not mandatory to delete it, it can cause problems the next time we install Jenkins X.

 The rest of the instructions depend on the Kubernetes flavor you used and whether you chose to create a cluster with `jx cluster create` or you installed Jenkins X in an existing cluster.